 With the current low pass rate for AF7, one thing is clear – relying on just your day job is unlikely to prove successful.
 Don’t under-estimate this exam.

 Unless this is a brand new area for you, the answer will probably be ‘no’.
 For many people, just reading a study text is not likely to be an effective method of revision.
-You’re unlikely to remember much, especially if you just read without taking notes.
+You’re unlikely to remember much, especially if you just read without taking notes, making mind maps or creating flash cards.

 Most people sitting this exam will have some knowledge.
 Some will have quite extensive existing knowledge.
 So just use the study text as a reference source – focus on using past exam papers and top-up your knowledge by reading about the bits you are not familiar with.